darindeters/DynamicEC2Scaler/README.md

 - **Resize Target:** The off-hours instance type defaults to `t3.medium`.
 You can change this in the Lambda code.
 - **Schedule:** Default EventBridge cron rules are pinned to 4 AM and 7 PM Pacific (with automatic DST handling via `ScheduleExpressionTimezone: America/Los_Angeles`).
 Update the `LambdaScheduleUpTime`/`LambdaScheduleDownTime` parameters if you need different windows.
+- **Redeployment:** Deploy or update the CloudFormation stack after changing schedule parameters so the EventBridge rules pick up the new cron expressions and timezone.
 - **Logging:** CloudWatch Log Group is created with 14-day retention.
 Logs show success and error messages per instance.

 ## 🧪 Testing